kjolley/BIGSdb_documentation/curator_guide.rst

 prevent this.

 You can retire an allele identifier by clicking the 'Add' retired allele ids link on the sequence database curators' page.
+This function is normally hidden, so you may need to click the 'Show all' toggle to display it.

 .. image:: /images/curation/retire_allele1.png